 Assessing How the Results Will Alter Your Prenatal Care

 A consideration when evaluating whether to take a test is determining how it will alter your prenatal care.
-Some expecting parents will use test results to decide as to whether they want to continue the pregnancy.
+Some expecting parents will use test results to decide whether they want to continue the pregnancy.
 Some people who wouldn’t consider that to be an option may want to know about any abnormalities ahead of time so that they can plan for their baby’s care in advance.
-Knowing results from some tests may allow you to pursue potential interventions, like a fetal surgery for spina bifida.
+Knowing the results from some tests may allow you to pursue potential interventions, like a fetal surgery for spina bifida.
 If a parent knows their child will be born with a disability, they can plan for a child with special needs, address anticipated lifestyle changes, and find support groups and resources.

-Including Your Partner in Decision Making
+Including Your Partner in Decision-Making

 Keep open communication about prenatal testing with your care provider.
 Talk about the risks and benefits before opting for a test.
-You may also want to meet with a genetic counselor who can help you navigate testing.
+You may also want to meet with a genetic counselor to help you navigate testing.
 A genetic counselor can help you understand the chances that your baby may be affected by a particular condition, how a condition would impact your baby’s life, and go into detail on possible treatment options.